Leca of Cătun: Rise

-These engagements were part of the Long Turkish War, during which Wallachia was allied with the Holy Roman Empire, under Rudolf II, and with an international Holy League, against the Ottomans.
+Michael's campaigns in Transylvania and Moldavia were part of the Long Turkish War: Wallachia was allied with the Holy Roman Empire, under Rudolf II, and with an international Holy League, against the Ottomans.
 That arrangement was sabotaged from within by the warlord Giorgio Basta, who commanded the allegiance of various imperial troops, and who fought Michael for control of the region; the Hungarian nobility, which swore allegiance to Sigismund Báthory, also rebelled, confronting Michael in the battle of Mirăslău in September 1600.
 Shortly after, Leca of Cătun wrote to the imperial commissioner, Bartholomeus Pezzen, asking to be received into Austrian nobility, like Aga Leca had been.
 Nonetheless, by that time the Aga had betrayed Michael, and was acting as Basta's agent inside the Wallachian ranks.

 While Michael was trying to resume control over Transylvania, the Polish–Lithuanian Commonwealth invaded Moldavia and then occupied Wallachia as well, placing Simion Movilă on the throne in Bucharest.
 During Michael's failed counterattack, Comis Leca's brother-in-law, Băleanu, was captured by the Commonwealth army; he was later executed on Movilă's orders.
 The new ruler also confiscated Micșunești and then transferred it to a Captain Ghyula.
 Michael withdrew to Transylvania, then made his way into imperial territory, asking for more assistance in Vienna and Prague.
 Historians provide conflicting accounts about what the Comis was doing at this time.
 According to Constantin Rezachevici, he and Aga Leca were both garrisoned in Transylvania, waiting for Michael to return.
 Contrarily, Ștefan Andreescu argues that Leca followed his lord, one member of a retinue which also included Mihalcea of Cocărăști and Aga Farcaș.